Underground Storage Tanks (USTs) Laws and Regulations

 - EPA provides basic information regarding the regulatory process.

 - The Office of the Law Revision Counsel prepares and publishes the United States Code, which is a consolidation and codification by subject matter of the general and permanent laws of the United States.

 EPA initially issued UST regulations in 1988.
-In 2015, EPA modified the UST regulations, which were effective October 13, 2015 in Indian Country and in states without State Program Approval.
-The regulations are divided into three sections: technical requirements, financial responsibility, and state program approval objectives.
+In 2015, EPA modified the UST regulation, which was effective October 13, 2015 in Indian Country and in states without State Program Approval.
+The regulation is divided into three sections: technical requirements, financial responsibility, and state program approval objectives.